QuarkNerd/blog/alee/_posts/2014-07-29-spa-angular-knockout.md

         </tr>
     </tbody>

 In Knockout, the same sort of thing is done by subscribing to an observable.
-This is a wrapper around a value, with a method to register callbacks to call when the value changes.
+This is a wrapper around a value, with a method to register functions to call when the value changes.
 We also have to implement a 'dispose' function for the component to make sure the subscription gets disposed of properly, or else we'd have a memory leak:

     {% highlight js %}
     var getInvestments = function () {